imartincei/vscode-calcpad/To-Do.md

 # To-Do

-- Add auto-complete
-- Fix variable tab to correctly identify which file macros/variables/functions came from.
 - Finish enhanced PDF generation
 - See if intellisense can be improved
-- Implement user defined variable, function, and macro definitions using @description at the end of the line the variable is defined at
+- Implement user defined variable, function, and macro definitions using html comment before the #def line (e.g. cmt$({description: "This macro does this.\nparam1 is the thing..."}))
 - Implement custom units
 - Add duplicate macro definitions to linter
 - Test linter for advanced issues